jgbrits/Devprox_Tests/README.md

 It will install a xampp folder onto you C: drive.
 Navigate to this folder.
 Find the htdocs folder within the xampp folder.

-Download the two solution folders from Github: Devprox_Test1 and Devprox_Test2.
+Download the two solution files (.zip files) from the Github project and extract them: Devprox_Test1 and Devprox_Test2.
 Copy and paste these two folders into the htdocs folder.
 XAMPP serves the Webpages from the htdocs folder.

 Navigate to xampp/php/php.ini and make the following changes to this file to ensure that large files (e.g. 1 milllion records) will be processed and uploaded to the server without the operation timing out or running out of memory.